How do I check PC hardware specifications?

 Using DirectX Diagnostic Tool:

-• Press the Windows key + R to open the Run dialogue box.
+• Press the Windows key + R together to open the Run dialogue box.

 Check system configuration via "run."